josephburnett/personal-config/README.md

-# dot-emacs-personal
+# personal-config
-My .emacs file and associated code.
+My .emacs file, alias and other personal configuration.